Error codes

 When defining a container you can either use an existing image or use a dockerfile to build your custom container.
 In your dockerfile you can specify which base image you want to use.

 represents the build arguments which are available when building from a dockerfile.
-Do not specify args
+Don't specify args

 when only using image